easydatapy/easydata/docs/queries/index.rst

 * :ref:`queries-regex` - is a regex based selector with a regex pattern as a query selector.

+* :ref:`queries-cor` - ``or`` clause which can accept 2 or more query selectors and return results from the first matching query selector

+* :ref:`queries-cwith` - ``with`` clause which can accept 2 or more query selectors and process data in a sequence

 .. toctree::
     :maxdepth: 2
     :hidden: